aagooden/Pizza/README.md

 # Pizza

-Pizza is a basic app used to order multiple pizzas, subs, desserts, etc with assorted options.
+Pizza is a basic terminal app used to order multiple pizzas, subs, desserts, etc with assorted options.

 ### Features:
 Create custom orders with made-to-order pizzas and subs.